-Management of the Company's staffing operations is coordinated from its headquarters facilities in Menlo Park and Pleasanton, California.
+Management of the Company's staffing operations is coordinated from its headquarters facilities in Menlo Park and San Ramon, California.
 The Company's headquarters provides support and centralized services to its offices in the administrative, marketing, public relations, accounting, training and legal areas, particularly as it relates to the standardization of the operating procedures of its offices.
-As of December 31, 2009, the Company conducted its staffing services operations through more than 365 offices in 42 states, the District of Columbia and 20 foreign countries.
+As of December 31, 2010, the Company conducted its staffing services operations through more than 350 offices in 42 states, the District of Columbia and 18 foreign countries.
 Office managers are responsible for most activities of their offices, including sales, local advertising and marketing and recruitment.

-The day-to-day operations of Protiviti are managed by a chief executive officer and a senior management team with operational and administrative support provided by individuals located in Pleasanton and Menlo Park, California.
-As of December 31, 2009, Protiviti had more than 60 offices in 23 states and 16 foreign countries.
+The day-to-day operations of Protiviti are managed by a chief executive officer and a senior management team with operational and administrative support provided by individuals located in San Ramon and Menlo Park, California.
+As of December 31, 2010, Protiviti had 60 offices in 23 states and 15 foreign countries.